Identifying Talent

 • Can you describe the last time you weren’t treated fairly at work?

-I have found that the best way to start the value-based interview process is to ask them to think about the last time they worked on a group project.
-Then I have them tell me about the people that drove them crazy during that project and why.
-Conversely, I ask them who they respected and why.
+The best way to start the value-based interview process is to ask them to think about the last time they worked on a group project.
+Then, I had them tell me about the people who drove them crazy during that project and why.
+Conversely, I asked them who they respected and why.
 This will give you the boundaries of their values.
-From there, you can dig deeper using some of the questions listed above.
+From there, you can dig deeper using some of the abovementioned questions.

-These thought-provoking value-based recruitment interview questions can’t be prepared for before the interview, so you’re more likely to receive accurate answers than by asking the age-old “what is your biggest weakness?”
-By asking questions that get at the heart of the candidate’s values, you’re far more likely to discover whether they would be a good fit for you and your company.
-Click here to get my list of the best behavioral questions for values-based interviews.
+These thought-provoking, value-based recruitment interview questions can’t be prepared for before the interview, so you’re more likely to receive accurate answers than by asking the age-old “What is your biggest weakness?”
+By asking questions at the heart of the candidate’s values, you’re far more likely to discover whether they would be a good fit for you and your company.
+Click here for my list of the best behavioral questions for values-based interviews.

 Coach Dave